DV

 What is the difference between SPY and VTI?

-SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by State Street and Vanguard respectively.

 Can I hold both SPY and VTI?